 Each season I am holding classes in conjunction with Southeast Community College.
-As the winter sessions have wrapped up, please join me this spring for three hands-on workshops:
+Spring and Summer 2025 Classes are listed below:

 SCC Continuing Education Center, 301 S 68th Place, Lincoln